Kubernetes on AWS · open source

 Open Grafana

 Live per-pod, per-namespace dollars across all 9 AWS billing paths.
-The agent exposes tollwing_* Prometheus metrics on :9990/metrics; import the included 23-panel dashboard.
-Or run the CLI: tollwing-cli -server http://tollwing-server:8080 -hours 24.
+The agent exposes tollwing_* Prometheus metrics on :9990/metrics, your Prometheus scrapes them, and the included 23-panel dashboard renders them.
+No control-plane server required for the live single-cluster view.

 Read-only observability.
 Apache-2.0.
 Verify every number.